 To our customers: We are taking extraordinary measures to continue offering our foods in reusable glass and delivery materials, and you can do your part by returning your jars, bottles and delivery materials to TSH.
 If you have extra Mason jars or Gerolsteiner 750 or 330ml glass water bottles, we'd be happy to accept your donations!
+(Summer 2021 update: things have not improved much, and when canning season hits in about a month it will put a real strain on the supply chain again.)

-Here's an article from the online content platform Medium on the current nationwide mason jar shortage...
+Here's an article from the online content platform Medium on the current nationwide Mason jar shortage...

 WHY EVERYONE’S SUDDENLY HOARDING MASON JARS: